 In 2015, Stella Artois (a subsidiary of Anheuser-Busch InBev) joined forces with Water.org to launch “Buy a Lady a Drink,” and donated $1.2 million to help improve access to safe water for women around the world.

-The PepsiCo Foundation has been working with Water.org to provide access to safe water and/or sanitation to underserved communities since 2008.
-Responsible for proving and scaling WaterCredit in India, this partnership has empowered more than 1.6 million people with safe water and/or sanitation, and continues to create sustainable and innovative models that will accelerate the provision of safe water and/or sanitation, not only in India but throughout the developing world.
+The PepsiCo Foundation worked with Water.org to provide access to safe water and sanitation to under-served communities starting in 2008.
+Responsible for proving and scaling WaterCredit in India, this partnership empowered more than 1.6 million people with safe water and/or sanitation, and helped us to create sustainable and innovative models that accelerated the provision of safe water and/or sanitation, not only in India but throughout the developing world.

 In 2015, Inditex, the fashion retail group including Zara, Pull&Bear, Massimo Dutti, Bershka, Stradivarius, Oysho, Zara Home and Uterqüe, joined forces with Water.org to expand access to safe water and sanitation for those in need.
 Through the launch of WaterCredit in Cambodia, the expansion of WaterCredit in Bangladesh, and support of the New Ventures Fund, this partnership will empower more than 160,000 people with access to safe water and/or sanitation, and help accelerate progress towards new and innovative market-based solutions.

 A partner since 2011, the Caterpillar Foundation supported a significant expansion of WaterCredit in India reaching more than 500,000 people, funded a market assessment to explore the launch of WaterCredit in Indonesia, and supported the launch of WaterCredit in Peru, Indonesia and the Philippines, with an expected reach of 280,000 people by 2018.

 In 2011, the Bank of America Foundation and Water.org teamed up to bring safe water and sanitation to more than 12,800 people in India through WaterCredit.
-After expanding this partnership, they will now empower 100,000 people in southern India to obtain safe water and/or sanitation solutions via WaterCredit, accelerating positive change for these individuals in their homes and communities, and further building the capacity of three WaterCredit partners.
+After expanding this partnership, they will now empower 100,000 people in southern India to obtain safe water and/or sanitation solutions, accelerating positive change for people in their homes and communities, and further building the capacity of three WaterCredit partners.
 In addition, in 2017, Bank of America made a $5 million zero interest loan for WaterEquity.
 This loan will support WaterCredit Investment Fund 3, WaterEquity’s new $50 million social investment fund that will invest in enterprises serving people in need of safe water and sanitation needs among the world’s poor.